 Position stacking refers to repeatedly adding positions instead of managing risk properly on the original setup.

-in drawdown, when a trader keeps adding into a losing idea to “average down”
+This commonly happens in drawdown, when a trader keeps adding into a losing idea to "average down", or in profit, when FOMO leads to adding entries emotionally and without a clear plan.

 A high number of simultaneous positions, especially when used to amplify exposure quickly, is typically a sign of impulsive risk escalation rather than structured execution.